SooLee/projects/README.md

 * EMSAR uses [Maximum likelihood estimation](#maximum-likelihood-estimation) on joint [Poisson distribution](#poisson-distribution), whose expected values are represented by the sum of abundance parameters to estimate.
 * EMSAR reads alignment files in [BAM](#bam) or SAM format using [samtools C library](#samtools-c-library).

-### C module for NGSCheckmate
+### Alignment-free module for NGSCheckmate
 * https://github.com/parklab/ngscheckmate
-* NGSCheckmate is a tool for detecting sample swaps in genomic data in FASTQ, BAM and VCF formats.
+* NGSCheckmate is a tool for detecting sample swaps among genomic data in FASTQ, BAM and VCF formats.
-* The C module for NGSCheckmate detects sample swaps in [FASTQ](#fastq) files in an alignment-free mode.
+* The Alignment-free module for NGSCheckmate detects sample swaps in [FASTQ](#fastq) files.
-* The C module for NGSCheckmate creates and uses a [hash](#hash) table for k-mers spanning a selected set of [single nucleotide polymorphisms (SNPs)](#single-nucleotide-polymorphism) to quantify allelic fraction.
+* The Alignment-free module for NGSCheckmate creates and uses a [hash](#hash) table for k-mers spanning a selected set of [single nucleotide polymorphisms (SNPs)](#single-nucleotide-polymorphism) to quantify allelic fraction.
+* The Alignment-free module for NGSCheckmate is written in [C](#c)

 ## Keywords